 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Childhood cancer patients may need to temporarily delay getting certain vaccines during cancer treatment because of the effects of cancer or chemotherapy.
+Depending on your child’s treatment or diagnosis, your care team may have recommendations about vaccines.
+For example, childhood cancer patients may need to delay certain vaccines during cancer treatment because of the effects of cancer or chemotherapy.

 Routine vaccines are those recommended for everyone in U.S. The Centers for Disease Control (CDC) publishes a recommended childhood vaccination schedule each year.
-Vaccination is sometimes referred to as immunization.
+You might also hear vaccines called immunizations.

-Vaccines teach the body how to defend itself when specific germs (such as viruses or bacteria) invade it.
+Vaccines teach the body how to defend itself when specific germs invade it.

 A vaccine requires a good immune response to be effective.
-Vaccines may not be effective when given to someone receiving treatment for cancer.
-The weakened immune system cannot respond normally by creating a memory of the germ to be able to attack it later.
+Vaccines may not be as effective when given to someone who has a weakened immune system.
+The weakened immune system cannot respond normally by creating a memory of the germ.
+That means it may not be able to attack it later.

-In rare cases, vaccines that contain weakened (attenuated) virus can cause patients with very weakened immune systems to become sick if they receive them.
+Vaccines that contain weakened virus can cause patients with very weakened immune systems to become sick if they receive them.
 Patients should not get these vaccines while their immune systems are weak.
-But it’s generally OK for people around them to receive them.

-The routine vaccines that contain attenuated viruses — and should not usually be given to people with a weakened immune system — are:
+The routine vaccines that should not usually be given to people with a weakened immune system include:

-The Infectious Diseases Society of America recommends an annual flu shot for all children older than 6 months including those receiving treatment for cancer.
+The Infectious Diseases Society of America recommends an annual flu shot for all children older than 6 months.
 People need a flu shot once a year because the makeup of the flu shot is different each year.
 Influenza viruses are constantly changing.
 The body’s immune response decreases over time.

 Children with weakened immune systems should not receive the flu mist nasal vaccine because it contains live virus.

-The flu shot is made with dead (inactivated) flu viruses.
-It is safe for people with cancer.
+The flu shot is made with dead flu viruses.
+It is safe for people with weakened immune systems.
 It may be given at least 2 weeks before chemotherapy or between chemotherapy cycles.

 Transplant, cellular (CAR T-cell) therapy, and gene therapy patients may get a flu shot 6 months after their infusion.
 If there is an influenza outbreak in the community, they may receive a flu shot 4 months after transplant.